Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Mei 2026 05.21.28 UTC
+- WIB: Kamis, 14 Mei 2026 07.11.43 UTC
-- WITA: Kamis, 14 Mei 2026 06.21.28 UTC
+- WITA: Kamis, 14 Mei 2026 08.11.43 UTC
-- WIT: Kamis, 14 Mei 2026 07.21.28 UTC
+- WIT: Kamis, 14 Mei 2026 09.11.43 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational